PlatformerTeam/mad/README.md

 # MAD
 MAD - 2D platformer game with the ability to create your own levels.
 ## Features
-* Opportunity to create own levels:
+* Opportunity to configurate own levels
   * Blocks - 6 types
   * Backgrounds - any count of layers with custom parallac ratio
   * Decoration - 3 types